-For example, a parent with $30,000 of Parent Plus loans could refinance that amount to a 3.5% interest rate and pay $546 a month to have it all done within 5 years.
-That kind of payment is very doable if your child’s loan is a low to mid five figure balance.
+For example, a parent with $40,000 of Parent Plus loans could refinance that amount to a 4.66% fixed interest rate and pay $749 a month to have it all done within five years.
+That kind of payment is very doable if your child’s loan is a low to mid-five figure balance.

 This is a very popular option with families who had to take out loans for multiple kids for school.
 To transfer a Parent PLUS loan to a student or recent grad, you can refinance the debt into the child’s name.
-It's far superior to just have your kid write a check to you for the monthly payment.
+It's far superior to just having your kid write a check to you for the monthly payment.

 The process is more cumbersome when you’re refinancing Parent Plus loans into your child’s name, but it’s very doable and I’ve helped readers accomplish this through my cash back bonus links.

-If you’re going to transfer the debt to your child’s name, you want to make sure that your kid is very financially stable.
+If you’re going to transfer the student loan debt to your child’s name, you want to make sure that your kid is very financially stable.
 There’s nothing worse than having your entrepreneurial ambitions restrained by a huge required monthly payment.

 If I’ve got your attention from that, then good because this stuff can get confusing.